drocheam/optrace/docs/source/usage/elements.rst

 #######################

-A custom :class:`Volume <optrace.tracer.geometry.volume.volume.Volume>` can also be defined.
-It needs a front and back surface as parameter, as well as a position and the thickness distances :python:`d1, d2`.
+A custom :class:`Volume <optrace.tracer.geometry.volume.volume.Volume>` makes it possible to define user-defined volumes.
+It requires a front and back surface as parameter, as well as a position and the thickness distances :python:`d1, d2`.
 These have the same meaning as for a :class:`Lens <optrace.tracer.geometry.lens.Lens>` in :numref:`usage_lens_thickness`.

-We can for instance do this with:
+You can find an example below:

 .. testcode::